alannajenkins/about/environments.md

 ### Development
 When working locally and developing.
-This should point to local copies of all conected systems
+This should point to local copies of all connected systems

 ### Staging
 That final step, where the work can be tested before releasing to the wild.
-This should point to staging versions of all conected systems
+This should point to staging versions of all connected systems

 ### Production
 The real deal, everything live and in front of customers.